Support for prison staff

 • Not be studying another PET course at the same time

-If the applicant matches the criteria listed above, PET looks to fund people who can show:
+If the applicant matches the our initial criteria, PET looks to fund people who can show:

 • Prior educational participation and achievement